May 21, 2025

 • Internal links — for example, connecting pillar and cluster content to show semantic relationships — and inbound links — earned through channels like social media sharing or digital PR.

-Is keyword density still important in 2025?
+Is keyword density still important?

 Keyword density is not a search ranking factor.
 Keywords are important because they tell search engines what your page is about.
 Using them naturally enhances your content’s relevance and focus, but there’s no need to hit a specific count.
 In fact, trying to force a certain number of keywords can come across as keyword stuffing and may hurt your SEO.